Last eastern Ghouta rebels poised to surrender: Syrian state media

 The Syrian army last week warned the insurgents to surrender or face a military assault to drive them out.

-The Syrian army command said on Saturday it had regained most of the towns and villages in eastern Ghouta and was pressing its military operations in Douma [L8N1RD0N6].
+The Syrian army command said on Saturday it had regained most of the towns and villages in eastern Ghouta and was pressing its military operations in Douma.

 The city's fall would seal the rebels' worst defeat since 2016.